Learning Modules

 That sounds like a mutual fund, you say?
 Here’s the twist: ETFs are traded on exchanges just like stocks.
 Therefore, ETFs are instruments that combine the benefits of mutual funds with equity stocks.
 They’re the salad equivalent of investment securities: you get diversification benefits as well as trading benefits!

 An investor investing in ETFs buys a unit of the fund, just like in mutual funds.
 The price of each unit is divided into parts as per the price of an asset.
 For instance, let’s assume an investor buys a gold ETF.
 If the market price of gold is Rs.
-50,000 per 10 gm, then gold ETF price will be close to Rs.
-5,000 i.e. equivalent to the price of 1 gm of gold.
+80,000 per 10 grams, then the price of a gold ETF will be close to Rs.
+8,000, which corresponds to the price of 1 gram of gold.
+In some cases, the price may be approximately Rs.
+80, equivalent to the cost of 0.01 grams of gold.

 Now, let’s look at one specific kind of ETF to understand these instruments better.